Cookie Policy

 The unique series of numbers and letters assigned to your device.

-For any queries in relation to this Cookies and Tracking Technologies Policy, please contact us at privacy-request@habu.com.
-You can also contact us using the following information:
+For any queries in relation to this Cookie Policy, please write to us at:

 Habu, Inc.